oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 We can currently only prove our bounds are sharp in some cases, but experimentally they seem to always be sharp.

-For any given values of $m$ and $n$, we can do a computation to prove they are sharp.
+For any given values of $m$ and $n$, we can do a computation to check they are sharp.
 This computation boils down to finding the nullspace of a certain matrix over
-$\mathbb{Q}$ and checking that it's nullity is 1.
+$\mathbb{Q}$ and checking that its nullity is 1.
 If it is, the bounds are sharp.

 If the nullity is $1$, then it is a theorem that the generator of the nullspace gives the coefficients of the minimal relation $P_{n, m}$.